meena97/Parsetagram/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+- I added a couple of animations
+- I added a "Search" and "Activity" page as well, but those are there just for a better UI experience.
+I ran out of time to add any functionality :(
+- I added a label that keeps track of the number of comments per post (in addition to the number of likes)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):